brycie-boy/The_Cosmos/Digestion.md

 # Digestion

 ### The Note Making Process
-If my system is called The Cosmos, then, of course, it’s makes sense to liken my notes to the birth of a star.
+If my system is called The Cosmos, then, of course, it’s makes sense to compare my notes to the birth of a star.
 Each idea in my head is a star in the universe that is my mind.

 The process consists of 6 stages, as shown below.